nodejs/outreach/community.md

 ### DEV Community

 DEV community is a great place to share and learn about Node.js.
-You can go through exisiting articles tagged with [#node](https://dev.to/t/node) to learn about Node.js or asked any question.
+You can go through existing articles tagged with [#node](https://dev.to/t/node) to learn about Node.js or ask any question.

 ## Learn More About Node.js: